-- Wireframe Drafting
+- · chapter 2 Wireframe Drafting

-- The Model
+- chapter 2 The Models

-- · The Drafting Assistant
+- chapter 2 The Drafting Assistant

-- The Design Process (including Drawing at Full Scale and Drawing Formats)
+- chapter 2 The Design Process (including Drawing at Full Scale and Drawing Formats)

 Wireframe Drafting

 In Graphite you create wireframe models.
 A wireframe model consists of the geometry that makes up the edges of the object.